snowball cookies on a red plate with writing

 ingredients to make snowball cookies including flour, powdered sugar, pecans, vanilla, butter, and salt

-Pecans – Pistachios, walnuts, almonds, or any chopped nut can be used in place of pecans, be sure to chop them fine enough so the dough sticks together.
+• Pecans: Pistachios, Macadamia nuts, walnuts, hazelnuts, almonds, or any chopped nut can be used instead of pecans.
+Be sure to chop them fine enough so the dough sticks together.

-Variations – This recipe can be totally different every time you make it!
-Try adding toasted coconut, lemon, or orange zest in Step 2, if desired.
-Also delicious with mini chocolate chips added!
+• Variations: Try adding toasted coconut, lemon, rose water, or orange zest in Step 2, if desired.
+They are also delicious with mini chocolate chips added.

 • For the lightest, most airy cookies, use softened butter in Step 2 and blend the batter until it’s extra fluffy.

-• A cookie scoop or melon baller will give you perfect portion sizes without having to roll them in your hands.
+• A cookie scoop or melon baller will give you perfect portion sizes without having to roll cookies in your hands.

 More Delicious Cookie Recipes

-Have you tried this recipe for Snowball Cookies?
-Leave a comment and rating below!
+Have you tried this Snowball Cookies recipe?
+Leave a rating and comment below!

 5 from 6 votes↑ Click stars to rate now!